 According to the 2021 census, Serbs make up 3.20% of the Croatian population, while in 1991 they made up 12.16% of the total population.
 Numerically, there are 123.892 Serbs in Croatia, of which

-9.18% are 0 to 19 years old, 48.10% are of working age from 20 to 65 years old, and 42.07% belong to the 65-and-over age group which consists of 52.907 Serbs.
+9.18% are 0 to 19 years old, 48.10% are of working age, from 20 to 65 years old, while 42.07% belong to the 65-and-over age group comprising 52.907 Serbs.

 Links